Results — list view #

 Underlying data #

-The table reads from the runs index Litmus maintains in the background under the project's data directory.
+The table reads from this project's runs index.
 Each row corresponds to one Litmus run — the same record you get from:

 litmus runson the command linelitmus runs --jsonfor machine-readable outputRunsQueryin the Python query API